Skip to content

 Pump

 Hand pumps that fit in a top-tube bag or attach securely to the bike are convenient options.
+A jersey or jacket pocket can also be used.

 An Electric pump with pressure setting & display are increasing in popularity.
 They way a little more than than a typical hand pump, but require very little effort to inflate a tyre to the correct pressure.